johannfaouzi/pyts/doc/user_guide.rst

 algorithms that quantize time series can be found in the :mod:`pyts.quantization` module.

 The first algorithm implemented is **Symbolic Aggregate approXimation (SAX)**.
-For eah time series, bins are computed using gaussian or empirical quantiles.
+For each time series, bins are computed using gaussian or empirical quantiles.
 Then each datapoint is replaced by the bin it is in.
 It is implemented as :class:`pyts.quantization.SAX`.